 What is the MTG Duskmourn release date?
-This horror-inspired set, which takes place entirely within one supernatural haunted mansion, will be the final premier set release of 2024.
-Below you’ll find a timeline of the key dates for Duskmourn: House of Horror, as well as up to date news on the set and the first spooky spoilers.
+This horror-inspired set, which takes place entirely within one supernatural haunted mansion, was the final premier set release of 2024.
+Below you’ll find a timeline of the key dates for Duskmourn: House of Horror, as well as up to date news on the set and spooky spoilers.

-Duskmourn comes out surprisingly soon, its nightmares unleashed just one month after the whiskers and whimsy of Bloomburrow.
+Duskmourn’s nightmares unleashed just one month after the whiskers and whimsy of Bloomburrow.
 To see where this MTG set fits in among the rest of the year’s products, check out our MTG release schedule guide.
+Preview season is here, so check out the new cards below.

 MTG Duskmourn release dates

-We now know that the global MTG Duskmourn release date is September 27.
+The global MTG Duskmourn release date was September 27.
 The information was first revealed in an article on the game’s Japanese website.
-It will be available to preorder from June 28.
+It was available to preorder from June 28.

-As you can see from the chart above, Duskmourn previews will be cropping up as early as the first week of September, with the debut taking place on August 31.
+As you can see from the chart above, Duskmourn previews began cropping up as early as the first week of September, with the debut taking place on August 31.

-Prerelease events are due to run from September 20, and the MTG Arena release takes place a couple of days later, on September 24.
+Prerelease events ran from September 20, and the MTG Arena release took place a couple of days later, on September 24.

 Overlord Cycle